Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

         "use_lambda": true,                  // Set to "false" if you are local, "true" otherwise.
         "aws_region": "us-east-1"            // AWS region to use, see below for details.
     },
+    // Include if you want to split the output text.
+    "chunking": {
+        "enabled": true,
+        "chunk_size": 10000,                 // The number of characters for each chunk, default is 10,000.
+        "chunk_overlap": 1000                // The max overlap to allow between chunks.
+Will round to the nearest whole word.
+    },
+    // Include if you want to generate text embeddings for e.g. semantic search.
+    "embedding": {
+        "generate": true,
+        "model": "your-model",               // The AWS Bedrock model to use.
+        "dimensions": 1024,                  // Output dimensions, defaults to 1,024.
+        "normalize": true                    // Specify whether to normalize the output.
     }
+}
 ```

 Note that under a typical setup, `aws_access_key_id`, `aws_secret_access_key`, and `aws_region` are not needed when running in AWS.
-This is true as long as your Lambda function has the appropriate permissions for AWS Textract, S3, and SQS (if you are using it).
+This is true as long as your Lambda function has the appropriate permissions for AWS Textract, S3, SQS (if you are using it), and Bedrock (if you are generating embeddings).

 It is recommended to run this asynchronously as it could take time to run, up to several minutes for large PDF files, for example.
 If you are running this through API Gateway, set the request body to a stringified version of the structure above.